flathub-infra/documentation/blog/2024-01-23/index.md

 But how can we measure how many _active users_ we have?

 Since Flathub necessarily serves downloads of Flatpak _runtimes_ (common platforms on which apps are built), we can estimate active users fairly well.
-For example, when installing or updating most apps, Flatpak will automatically install the base [FreeDesktop SDK](https://freedesktop-sdk.gitlab.io/) runtime on which the KDE and GNOME runtimes (and most other apps) are built.
-We can look at the number of downloads of _updates_ to a recent release of this runtime to understand how many active installs are out there getting Flatpaks from Flathub.
+For example, when installing or updating many apps, Flatpak will automatically install the base [FreeDesktop SDK](https://freedesktop-sdk.gitlab.io/) runtime on which the KDE and GNOME runtimes (and most other apps) are built.
+We can look at the number of downloads of _updates_ to a recent release of this runtime to estimate how many active installs are out there getting Flatpaks from Flathub.

 This methodology reveals that over the past few months there have over a million updates of each of the latest FreeDesktop SDK runtime releases, meaning we've passed the one million active user mark.